samus-io/tablab-steps/steps/9U8B86gz7tK7TCiVJXKpOFCmF9EIxO0yigZ/en/README.md

 ## What about Unicode normalization?

 * Unicode normalization is a process that ensures different binary representations of texts that are equivalent, meaning they appear identical, will be reduced to the same sequence of code points, thus resulting in the same binary value.
-* This process is essential in dealing with strings in programming and data processing, since it is not only useful for security reasons, but also for functionality.
+* This process is essential in dealing with strings in programming and data processing since it is not only useful for security reasons, but also for functionality.

   > :warning: Any web application that accepts input from users must always normalize it to a canonical form in Unicode.